-We provide precision optical, electro-mechanical and electronic manufacturing services to original equipment manufactures (OEMs) of complex products, such as optical communication components, modules and sub-systems.
+We provide precision optical, electro-mechanical and electronic manufacturing services to original equipment manufacturers (OEMs) of complex products, such as optical communication components, modules and sub-systems.
 We offer a broad range of advanced optical capabilities across the entire manufacturing process, including process engineering, design for manufacturability, supply chain management, manufacturing, final assembly and test.
 We focus primarily on low-volume production of a wide variety of products, which we refer to as "low-volume, high-mix."
-Based on our experiences with, and feedback from, customers, we believe we are a global leader in providing these services to the optical communications market.
+We believe we are a global leader in providing these services to the optical communications market.
 We have also expanded our customer base to include companies in other similarly complex industries that require advanced precision manufacturing capabilities, such as industrial lasers and sensors.
 Our customers in these industries support a growing number of end-markets, including semiconductor processing, biotechnology, metrology, material processing, auto safety and medical devices.
-Our revenues from lasers, sensors and other markets as a percentage of total revenues have increased from 9.2% for the quarter ended March 27, 2009 to 20.3% for the quarter ended March 26, 2010.

-Our customers include four of the six largest optical communications components companies worldwide in terms of revenue for the twelve months ended September 30, 2009, according to Ovum-RHK, a market research firm.
+Our customers include six of the ten largest optical communications components companies worldwide in terms of revenue for the twelve months ended June 30, 2009, according to Ovum-RHK, a market research firm.
 Our diverse customer base includes Coherent, Inc., EMCORE Corporation, Finisar Corporation, Infinera Corporation, JDS Uniphase Corporation, Newport Corporation, Oclaro, Inc., and Opnext, Inc. In many cases, we are the sole outsourced manufacturing partner used by our customers for the products that we produce for them.
 The products that we manufacture for our OEM customers include: selective switching products; tunable transponders and transceivers; active optical cables; solid state, diode-pumped and gas lasers; and sensors.